 With the R/W bit cleared in the control byte, a write is initiated.
 An I2C write is performed by sending the address, followed by the data.
 The Address is only sent once, followed by data bytes.
-A block of data can be written by sending the address followed by multiple blocks of The internal address pointer is incremented automatically for each the consecutive write. lf pointer increments to an address which doesn't exist in the memory map, no write will take place.
+A block of data can be written by sending the address followed by multiple blocks of data.
+The internal address pointer is incremented automatically for each consecutive write.
+If the pointer increments to an address which doesn't exist in the memory map, no write will take place.